kingluddite/web-dev-notes/frontend/js/es6/wesbos/react/13-understanding-state.md

 We have state with:

 * How many players we have
-* How many orders we have
+* How many rosters we have

 ### `state` in jQuery
 You could save **data** in `attributes`.